joellacarman/joellacarman.github.io/_posts/2017-10-18-Cities-and-the-Innovation-Economy.markdown

 **Role**: cover design, report layout

-What made this cover a challenge was that the concepts it illustrates are invisible, and also hugely consequential to daily life.
-That's right, what I'm talking about is basically the Internet and all the apps and connected sensors and devices it enables.
+This cover was a challenge.
+The main concepts of the report are invisible but hugely consequential to daily life (basically the Internet and all the apps and connected sensors and devices it enables).

-Straight photography is important to the branding of projects like these, so rather than illustrate these abstract concepts I highlighted parts of an everyday view that might belong in this "innovation economy".
+Straight photography is important to the branding of projects like these, so rather than illustrate these abstract concepts I highlighted parts of an everyday view that might belong in this "innovation economy" resulting in a quick and easy take on the main idea.

 [Full report here]((http://www.nlc.org/resource/cities-and-innovation-economy-perceptions-of-local-leaders))